killinen/BrakeModule/README.md

 If you damage the ABS control unit it is quite hard to repair and if bought new also quite pricey.
 I give no promises that using the BrakeModule won't brake anything.
 I think even that it is somewhat likely that it could happen at least with this HARDWARE/SOFTWARE.
 Knock on wood, I haven't broke my unit even though it has had quite a bit of rough love.

 I don't know what is the max capability of the charge pump eg. if you run it too long can it overheat or something.
 The software does not restrict this at all.

+If brake pedal is pressed hard and BrakeModule is controlling the pump and switched back to "normal mode", DSC will give an error.

 Good design would prolly be to install the module on a professional case so components wouldn't be exposed with integrated heat dispersion.